shopgate/retail-red-docs/markdown/guides/integrations/webhook/available-webhooks.md

 ### schedulePickupReminderTimeReached

 Triggers after a fulfillment order is in ready state for a specific timespan.
-The timespan can be set by the scheduledPickupReminderBeforePickupSeconds property via the merchant service api or in the retail.red admin Settings > General > Fulfillmennt Handling > Scheduled Pickup Reminder Time Before Pickup Time.
+The timespan can be set by the scheduledPickupReminderBeforePickupSeconds property via the merchant service api or in the Shopgate admin Settings > General > Fulfillmennt Handling > Scheduled Pickup Reminder Time Before Pickup Time.

 ```json
 {